 6 x Wednesdays: 12, 19, 26 February; 4, 11, 18 March 2020, 6:30-9:30pm

 Full Price: $660

 Conc Member: $395

 You’ve got the itch to write, but where do you start?
 You have a big idea, but what’s the story?
 Or maybe you’ve got no ideas at all, just the need to write – what can you do?
 This course will guide you in finding an entry point from where you can access the idea that’s inside you.
 The more entry points we have to choose from, the better.
 This course is designed to help you create characters, narrative ideas, conflicts, stakes, scenes, and even complete outlines; each one being a portal into a potential new work.

+Join author and playwright Hilary Bell for a deep dive into creativity.
 After beginning with a warm-up, every session will use a different stimulus leading to a piece of writing.
 These stimuli range from household objects to mysterious photographs, anonymous letters to fairy-tales, a random collection of instructions in envelopes to the world of the senses.
 By the end of the course, you’ll have the kernels of at least six new ideas.

 This workshop is about creating new work from scratch every week, so it’s not the space for developing one idea over time, nor for bringing along works-in-progress.

 Week 1: We will use an image to create the world of the story, as well as characters, conflicts and stakes.

 Week 2: From instructions chosen blindly by each writer, a random ‘who’, ‘what’, ‘where’ and ‘under what conditions’ become the foundations of a scenario.